As the holidays approach, there’s no better time to freak out about next year’s partner marketing strategy than now. Don’t sweat. We’re here to help.

 - Cost per Thousand Impressions (CPM): If you are interested in tracking impressions instead of clicks and conversions, this option is set to pay out for every 1,000 impressions.

 Payouts can be made a variety of ways as well, from flat rates to dynamically tiered commissions.
 With the right platform, payouts can be as flexible as you are.
-(Check out the TUNE platform for the industry’s most flexible partner marketing solution.
+(Check out the TUNE Partner Marketing Platform for the industry’s most customizable partner marketing solution.
 It makes payouts simple, automatic, and transparent for both parties.)

 ▢ Create Click-Worthy Content

-Once you’ve determined your program’s portfolio and payouts, it’s a good idea to create some content.
-Yes, you can leave it up to affiliates to promote your brand to their audience in a way they know will resonate.
+Once you’ve determined your partner marketing strategy for portfolios and payouts, it’s a good idea to create some content.
+Yes, you can leave it up to influencers and affiliates to promote your brand to their audience in a way they know will resonate.
 However, usually it’s useful to prepare resources ahead of time.
 You’ll want to put together content like swipe copy, banner ads, logos, images, and/or videos, depending on your chosen platforms.

 You’ll also want to make sure your program looks presentable, reputable, and dependable from the affiliate’s point of view.
-Try to hit these 10 essential elements to attract the best partners to your program.
+Try out these 10 tips to find super affiliates to attract the best kinds of partners to your program.

 ▢ Plan to Keep Affiliates Engaged

-If your goals are based around a specific product or promotion, you can create an affiliate marketing calendar to train your partners on how to use your content and set schedules for when to promote it.
+If your partner marketing strategy is based around a specific product or promotion, you can create an affiliate marketing calendar to train your partners on how to use your content and set schedules for when to promote it.
 If your strategy is more ongoing, make it easy for affiliates to find your content in their account or on your website, so they can quickly and regularly share with their networks.

 ▢ Adopt the Mantra “Measure, Optimize, Repeat”

-Once your strategy is underway, it’s time to measure performance.
-Keep track of which partners perform best — either by new leads, customers, or both.
+Once your partner marketing strategy is underway, it’s time to measure performance.
+Keep track of which affiliates perform best — either by new leads, customers, or both.
 Also note which platforms, time of day, locations, etc. deliver the best results.
-The more you can drill into your data to fine-tune your program, the more return you will see for your money.
+The more you can drill into your performance data to fine-tune your program, the more return you will see for your money.

 Remember: Successful affiliate and partner marketing programs don’t come together overnight.
 They are the result of a lot of tweaks, failures, and optimizations in content, relationship management, and measurement over time.
-You can do this!
+And you can do this!

-To learn more about building your best affiliate or partner marketing program, click here to get your questions answered by a performance marketing specialist, check out pricing for the TUNE Partner Marketing Platform, and sign up for a free 30-day trial today.
+To learn more about building your best partner marketing strategy yet, head to the TUNE blog to keep up with the latest in performance partnerships.
+Check out the TUNE Partner Marketing Platform, sign up for a free 30-day trial, or drop us a line.

 Never miss a thing!